catseye/Wanda/README.md

 Recursion
 ---------

-If we include the name of a function in its definition, recursion ought to happen.
+If we include the name of the function in its own definition, recursion ought to happen.
 And indeed, it does.
 For example if we said

     : $ fact -> $ dup 1 - fact * ;